 When the first year of Super 12 kicked off in 1996, the Crusaders title was chosen for the side representing the provincial unions from the top half of the South Island - Nelson, Marlborough, Buller, West Coast, Canterbury, Mid Canterbury and South Canterbury.

-And it had huge marketing potential.
 Those involved in developing the concept could never have imagined how successful the Crusaders brand would become.

 So how did the Crusaders concept evolve from its first inception?